tquintal/labseq/readme.md

    This script will handle building Docker containers for the backend and frontend, starting them, and creating network connections.

 2. Access the frontend application at: http://localhost:4200/
-3. Access the API documentation at: http://localhost:8080/q/swagger-ui/
-4. Access the OpenAPI specification at: http://localhost:8080/q/openapi
+3. Access the OpenAPI specification at: http://localhost:8080/q/openapi
+4. Accessing the API Documentation (Development Environment Only)

+The API documentation provides a comprehensive overview of the available endpoints, parameters, and responses.
+However, it is only accessible when running the backend in the development environment.

+Steps:

+    Navigate to the backend directory: cd backend
+    Run the development command: quarkus dev
+    Access the API documentation: http://localhost:8080/q/swagger-ui/

+Note: This documentation is only available during development.
+For production environments, refer to the provided OpenAPI specification.

 ### Technologies